NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 Note that when using the `packages.config` reference format, adding references to the assemblies from the packages causes NuGet and Visual Studio to check for COM interop assemblies and set the `EmbedInteropTypes` to true in the project file.
 In this case the targets are overriden.

-Additionally, by default the [build assets do not flow transitively](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets).
-Packages authored this way, will work differently when they are a pulled as a transitive dependency from a project to project reference.
+Additionally, by default the [build assets do not flow transitively](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets).
+Packages authored as described here work differently when they are a pulled as a transitive dependency from a project to project reference.
 The package consumer can allow them to flow by modifying the PrivateAssets default value.

 <a name="creating-the-package"></a>